Why a Recession Looks Inevitable — and Why It Might Not Be

 Is the world economy headed for a recession in the coming months?
 A growing number of decision-makers believe that a period of negative growth is on its way.

-Almost 8 in 10 CEOs believe a recession has either started in their primary region of operation or will start sometime within the next 12 to 18 months, and 15% say they’re already in a recession, the Conference Board reported.
+Almost 8 in 10 CEOs believe a recession has either started in their primary region of operation or will start sometime within the next 12 to 18 months, the Conference Board reported.
+Fifteen percent say they’re already in a recession.

 A recent Wall Street Journal survey of economists found there’s a 44% chance of a US recession within the next 12 months.
 Historically, when the survey’s consensus is that size, the economy tends to end up in a recession.

 The euro area could enter a recession by the fourth quarter of this year, Barclays said.

 A recession might be a good thing for some regions: A Citigroup economist noted that slowdowns in other countries could benefit Indian companies by making commodities more affordable.

 But while the risk of recession is real, there’s also an argument that we might still be able to avoid it.

 Why so many people think a recession is unavoidable

 It all comes back to inflation.
 It’s (a) real, (b) persistent and (c) frustrating.